The group members submitted two articles to the EnANPAD academic event and both were approved. They are:

 - Modern philosophy does not talk about scholasticism; It did not integrate Greek and medieval knowledge, that is, there was no overcoming, as Scholasticism tried to do, adding Christian and Greek philosophy.

 - The concept of experience is more comprehensive than sensitive experience.
-It refers to the experience of life, something that happens in the everyday, and is not restricted to the world of ideas.
+It refers to the experience of life, something that happens daily and is not restricted to the world of ideas.
 Experience has its place in reality: “all that I encounter and as I encounter.”
 It is, in short, what is captured by common sense, what we see.

 - The past reality and the possible reality (horizons of possibilities): relation with P theory and N theory of Guerreiro Ramos.